edderkoppen/pittl-client/README.md

 > pittl 172.20.172.79 stage timing -S 120 0.1 0.05

-to specify some timing to stage (see https://github.com/edderkoppen/pittl-client/edit/master/README.md#stage%20timing).
+to specify some timing to stage.

 ### Sub-commands
 #### Staging